dimasd-angga/ghostinote/docs/research-notes.md

 - Observation: hiding the overlay via orderOut() and re-showing it preserves the sharingType setting.
 No need to re-apply.
 - Open question: does the Sidecar (iPad as second screen) capture path bypass sharingType?
 Untested.
 - Open question: do Loom and Riverside use ScreenCaptureKit yet?
 Anecdotal reports say yes.
 Verify before claiming.
+- Verified: macOS built-in screenshot (Cmd+Shift+5) excludes the overlay in both 'screenshot' and 'recording' modes.